NotARoomba/SimpleFlightController/GUIDE.md

 ## USB-C and Power

 Now let's start wiring up the power components and USB-C. It's always good practice to start wiring the components that would be used first.
 In this case, it would be USB-C as it is going to receive voltage, then the battery connector as that voltage from USB-C is going to directly charge the battery.
-If there is no USB-C, then the battery will provide voltage, and then the 2 regulators.
+If there is no USB-C, then the battery will provide voltage, followed by the 2 regulators.
 Again, you can wire each component up in whatever order.
 I just do it like this to be a bit more organized.

 ![LCSC Search](assets/usbc.png)